 A heavy feeling in your stomach that can’t always be shifted.
-Or maybe it’s not feeling anything at all.
+Or it’s a numbness, a not feeling anything at all.

 It’s crying easily when something goes wrong or you feel let down.
-Or not feeling that you enjoy anything anymore, you can’t feel love for loved ones.
+Or you can’t ‘feel’ emotions like you used to, you can’t ‘feel’ love for your partner or children.

 It’s a persistent voice inside of your head that says “you’re not good enough” “you’re a failure” and it’s so much more.

-I will meet you in your experience, I will work to feel what it is like so that we can work out of it together.
+I will work to meet you in your experience, to find out what it feels like to be you.